neoul/open-gnmi/README.md

 open-source gnmi (gRPC Network Management Interface)

-This is renewal of gnxi.

-## Aliases
+## Path Aliases

-open-gnmi only provides Path Aliases for data paths.
+`open-gnmi` provides the Path Aliases for data paths.
 If an alias is defined as a schema path or with wildcards (*, ...), multiple data instances can be selected for the single alias.
 The data returned in a SubscribeResponse message would become ambiguous because we cannot specify where the data comes from.

+## Path Prefix

+`open-gnmi` provides the Path Prefix that can be specified to Get, Set and Subscribe RPCs.
+In the case that a prefix is specified, the absolute path is comprised of the concatenation of the list of path elements representing the prefix and the list of path elements in the path field.

 ## TODO